Click on the image to run Online Demo

 The new selection feature of the GLG GIS Object and Map Server allows queries to determine the names and other attributes of towns or streets on the map under the cursor.
 The GLG Map Server was further optimized to increase performance of huge hierarchically-tiled data sets.
 Other performance optimizations increased performance of automatic label layout as well as the text rendering speed.

-introduces a collection of high-performance
+The new release introduces a collection of high-performance

-strip charts with capabilities for displaying a huge number of
+charts with capabilities for displaying a huge

 The charts use the new Chart object that provides not only the high-performance rendering, but also a number of new functionalities integrated into the chart: